 - Photographs: © Javier Senosiain Architects, arquitecturaorganica.com

-This small complex of four houses is located in Ciudad Satélite, on the outskirts of Mexico City.
-The inclination of the lot, which rises approximately 1.5 meters above street level, was used to bury the units partially.
+The Satellite House Complex by Javier Senosiain is a unique architectural masterpiece consisting of four houses in Ciudad Satélite, a suburban area on the outskirts of Mexico City.
+The design of the complex takes advantage of the natural inclination of the lot, which rises approximately 1.5 meters above street level, by partially burying the units.

-As one approaches the complex, an undulating façade resembling two eagles with outspread wings seems to envelop the four pedestrian entrances.
+Approaching the complex, visitors are greeted by an undulating façade resembling two eagles with outspread wings, creating an eye-catching entrance that envelops the four pedestrian entrances.

 I think green architecture cannot only be about technique or engineering or efficiency.
 There also needs to be spatial sensibility.
-Architecture should always be fun.1
+Architecture should always be fun.1– Javier Senosiain

 © Javier Senosiain